 Then we allowed the current to carry us over to the Yolanda Wreck, lying between 15 – 25m.
 This merchant ship found its final resting place here in 1980, spreading its cargo of British standard toilets, bath tubs and pipe tubes to forever be part of this shallow reef.
 There is even an old BMW car wreck, rumour has it, belonging to the former captain of the Yolanda.

 An ever-present school of barracuda and snappers are resident here and it's a great place for scuba divers to see Napoleon wrasse.
 There are literally thousands of jackfish, batfish, as well as all kinds of sting rays and giant moray eels.
 All in all, this proved to be a wonderfully fulfilling dive spot.

 Woodhouse Reef is a steep wall covered with stunning large seafans and a dense growth of every variety of coral you can imagine.
-This is one of 4 reefs in the Strait of Tiran, the others being Gordon Reef, Thomas Reef and Jackson Reef, all named by 19th century British cartographers.
+This is one of 4 reefs in the Strait of Tiran, located to the east of Sharm, the others being Gordon Reef, Thomas Reef and Jackson Reef, all named by 19th century British cartographers.
 We dived along the east side of the Woodhouse Reef, which is the longest and narrowest of the 4.